neomaxzero/blog/src/posts/2021/how-i-ll-write-notes.md

 While going through the pages of the book I was constantly asking myself why?
 That doesn't really tell you anything about the book itself, but about how confused I was to some of the statements it has.

 The method doesn't even have a memorable name.
-It does have a memorable subject around where "smart" notes are created.
+It does have a memorable subject around where "smart" notes are created: A slip-box.

-A slip-box.

 ## That's all we need: A box

 The slip-box is the one place where you put all the notes about everything you want to use in the future.
 Sort of a second brain.
-Whatever you decide to include in the slip-box has your take on things.
-Your voice, your filter.
+Whatever you decide to include in the slip-box will have your take on things, Your voice, your filter, it's an element to think with.

 The book has 150 pages on exactly how to go around this box: How to make sure you use the box and you fill it with "smart" notes rather than fleeting ones.